yoander/pbt/README.md

+## Introduction

-**pbt** is a tool written in BASH that allows you to compile PHP from the source code, pbt is the evolution of the php-build.sh script allowing greater flexibility and customization in the PHP compilation / installation process.
-Some of the advantages of using pbt are:
+**pbt** is a tool written in BASH that allows to compile PHP from the source code, pbt is the evolution of the php-build.sh script allowing greater flexibility and customization in the PHP compilation / installation process.

+## Features

 - Use a configuration file (pbt.ini) instead of the command line options.